Copper skink: Anatomy

+The species can be differentiated from the invasive rainbow skink (Lampropholis delicata) as the copper skink has divided scales on its head separated along the midline, as well as alternating black and white markings on its lower jaw.

 Ecology and behaviour

-The copper skink occupies a range of habitats, from forested areas to urban gardens, and sand dune ecosystems, and farm land.
+The copper skink occupies a range of habitats, from forested areas to urban gardens, sand dune ecosystems, and farm land.
 Like many skinks, it has a largely carnivorous diet and feeds mostly on small insects and other invertebrates.
 Copper skinks are viviparous, and mate in spring before giving birth to between 3-7 relatively large offspring in late summer.

+The species is primarily active during the daytime, and occasionally in twilight.